You Earned a Ticket!

 To wield influence when you need it, you have to know what you are talking about.
 Ed100 can help with that.

 California school results have improved a lot over the long term.
-But they are still pretty mediocre, and the pandemic hurt.
+But they are still pretty mediocre, and the pandemic hurt them.

 Ed100's core content is a set of short lessons, including this one.
-(We have a blog, too, which provides more detail and helps make sense of disruptive conditions like the coronavirus pandemic.
-We also have a toolbox to help encourage conversation and learning — but the lessons are the core content.)
+(We have a blog, too, and a community toolbox.)
 You are reading Lesson 1.1, the first lesson of the first chapter.
 At the bottom of each lesson you will find a simple quiz that reinforces a main point.
 Pass a quiz and you earn a ticket (more about that in a moment); pass every quiz and you become an Ed100 Graduate.

 You can do this.
 It's free, and it matters.
 If you complete all of the lessons you will become, in the words of one state leader, "intimidatingly well-informed."
 (She wasn't being tongue-in-cheek.
 Informed parents aren't easy to dismiss.)

 Here's the main point of Lesson 1.1: California's K-12 educational results have improved a lot over the long term.
-But they are still pretty mediocre.
+But they are still pretty mediocre, and it's hard to argue that they have improved broadly in the last decade or so.

 How can we tell if California schools are behind?

 Schools serve many purposes, some straightforward and others hard to measure.
-Obviously, one of the central jobs of school is to help students learn grade-level academic stuff.
+Obviously, one of the central jobs of school is to help students learn facts and skills appropriate for their grade level.

 Each year (with an exception in 2020 due to the COVID-19 pandemic) some of America's 4th and 8th graders take tests for the "Nation’s Report Card."
-Education insiders rarely call it by that name.
-To insiders, these tests are known as the National Assessment of Educational Progress, or NAEP.
+To eduation insiders, these tests are known as the National Assessment of Educational Progress, or NAEP.
 (It's pronounced "nape.")

 Very few children actually take the NAEP tests.